valderman/mcctl/README.md

     logs and all other Minecraft server data.
     This field is mandatory.

+  * `backup-directory`: this instance's backup directory; `mcctl backup` will create its backups here, if configured.
+    Not configured by default.

   * `server-jar`: path to Minecraft server JAR file, either absolute or relative to `serverDirectory`.
     Defaults to `minecraft_server.1.8.jar`